rwboyer/octoblog/source/_posts/2011/2011-01-19-Full-Circle.md

 ---
 h2.
 Preface

-What prompted this series of random thoughts was partly a rash of _switching from Textmate to VI_ posts of late and "the funniest thing I have ever read":http://groups.google.com/group/haml/browse_thread/thread/f52b6750507b478 .
+What prompted this series of random thoughts was partly a rash of *switching from Textmate to Vi* posts of late and [the funniest thing I have ever read](http://groups.google.com/group/haml/browse_thread/thread/f52b6750507b478).
 That rant has nothing to do with Textmate to Vi but the context sort of brought the whole thing to a strange focus for me.

 In the beginning most of these young innovative web dudes and dude-ettes came up mostly from the M$ Windoze world because that is what they had at home.Upon doing stuff that actually had to work they kinda figured out that Linux/Unix was "good on the server".
 Then came like this Ruby stuff, really really cool.
-Now we all know how painful Ruby is on a Windoze box (_actually everything is painful on Windoze but you don't really know that until you see something like Ruby that doesn't have a next, next, next, next, next "wizard"_).
+Now we all know how painful Ruby is on a Windoze box (*actually everything is painful on Windoze but you don't really know that until you see something like Ruby that doesn't have a next, next, next, next, next "wizard"*).
 So next comes the move to OS X for these guys/gals.
 Wow, this works great (shortly there is a realization that this is actually Unix with a way better couple of subsystems al la Apple) and there is this cool thingamagig that you *must* have called Textmate.

 So the word gets around that if you want to do Ruby you gotta have Textmate and that only works on OS X and a Mac.
 Somewhere the whole Ruby on Unix thing sorta gets subsumed in the Textmate thing.